2rileyallen/Yak-s-n8n-nodes/README.md

 Chatterbox TTS requires its own Conda environment with PyTorch, torchaudio, and ffmpeg support.
 Complete these steps before using the **Yak‑ChatterboxTTS** node:

-1. Install [Miniconda](https://docs.conda.io/en/main/miniconda.html) for Windows if you haven’t already.
+1. Install [Miniconda](https://docs.conda.io/en/main/miniconda.html) for Windows if you haven't already.
 2. Open **Anaconda Prompt** (or PowerShell with Conda initialized).
 3. Create and activate a dedicated environment:
     ```bash